finos/tracdap/doc/deployment/authentication.rst

 Providers
 ---------

-You need to configure one provider in the authentication section of the gateway config file.
+You need to configure a provider in the authentication section of the platform config file.
+The authentication provider is a plugin, so the particular settings required will depend on the protocol you choose.

 Guest Provider
 ^^^^^^^^^^^^^^